Socialism in the United Kingdom: 1990s

 After the brief stewardship of John Smith in the early 1990s, Tony Blair was elected leader following Smith's sudden death from a heart attack in May 1994.
 He immediately decided to revamp Clause IV, dropping Labour's commitment to public ownership of key industries and utilities, along with other socialist policies.

 Many members of the party were unhappy with the proposed changes and several unions considered using their block vote to kill the motion, but in the end their leaderships backed down and settled for a new clause declaring the Labour Party a "democratic socialist party", broadening the party's electoral appeal.
 However, Labour had been ascendant in the opinion polls since the Black Wednesday economic fiasco a few months after the 1992 general election, and the increased lead of the polls under Blair's leadership remained strong in spite of the revolt, and the fact that the economy was growing again and unemployment was falling under Major's Conservative government.
 Labour's popularity was also helped by the fact that the Conservative government was now divided over Europe.

 Several party members, such as Arthur Scargill, regarded this as a betrayal of Labour's ideology and left the Labour Party.
 Scargill formed the Socialist Labour Party (SLP) which initially attracted some support, much of which transferred to the Socialist Alliance on its formation, but the SA has since been wound up and the SLP has become marginalised.

-The Scottish Socialist Party have proven much more successful, while Ken Livingstone became the Mayor of London, standing against an official Labour Party candidate.
+The Scottish Socialist Party has proven much more successful, while Ken Livingstone became the mayor of London, standing against an official Labour Party candidate.
 Livingstone was re-admitted into the Labour Party in time for his re-election in 2004.

 Under Blair, Labour launched a PR campaign to rebrand as New Labour.
 The party also introduced women-only shortlists in certain seats and central vetting of Parliamentary candidates to ensure that its candidates were seen as on-message.
 Labour won the 1997 general election with a landslide majority of 179 seats; their best result to date.